 Read also: "Write my dissertation for me in UK!"

-You are allowed to speculate in the discussion chapter but only a little.
+You are allowed to speculate in the writing discussion dissertation chapter but only a little.
 Stay focused on data you’ve gathered as well as devices you’ve employed.
 If your book is about HIV/AIDS patients, avoid speculating how your discovery can help other patients say the epileptics.

 If you must speculate, make sure that you identify that using the phrase “We speculate that…”